The Mattole River might be nearly hidden on Northern California’s Lost Coast, but it has an exceptional fishing history.

-Several streamers are worth a try, so be sure to load up before leaving civilization.
+Several streamers are worth a try, so load up before leaving civilization.
 There aren’t any fly shops in Petrolia, so grab some pink presentations before hitting the road.

 Salmon Fishing Mattole River

-Salmon fishing isn’t really a fishery here, in large part because the river is closed during the fall when most salmon would be migrating upriver to spawn.
+Salmon fishing isn’t really a fishery here, largely because the river is closed during the fall when most salmon would be migrating upriver to spawn.

-If you do catch a salmon, it’s strictly catch and release only.
+If you do catch a salmon, it’s strictly catch and release.

-Chinook and coho runs are seeing some improvement, with stream surveys showing an upward trend in fry counts in the spawning creeks.
+Chinook and coho runs are improving, with stream surveys showing an upward trend in fry counts in the spawning creeks.